 How to THRIVE at Your Next Workshop

-Workshops are a form of investment in yourself and in your business.
-They help you develop new skills, gain insights on industry trends and access loads of new connections—not to mention the travel and free meals involved.
+Conferences, workshops and seminars are all a form of investment in yourself and in your business.
+They help you develop new skills, gain insights on industry trends and access loads of new contacts and connections—not to mention the travel and free meals involved!

-Make sure you see returns on your next event investment and start achieving the success you want for your business by taking your self-education seriously.
+Make sure you see returns on your next event investment by taking your self-education seriously.
 Here are a few ways to make sure you get the most out of your next childcare business workshop:

 Set a goal.

-Before attending a workshop or seminar, ask yourself: What do I want to gain from this event?
+Before attending an event, ask yourself: What do I want to gain from this?
 It is important to know what you want to achieve and why you want to achieve it.
 Are you looking to improve costs and balance your budget?
 Do you want to gain concrete ideas for recruiting new, quality staff?
-Whatever your objective, identify what it is and how you can measure whether or not it’s being achieved after the workshop.
+Whatever your objective, identify what it is and how you can measure whether or not it’s being achieved afterwards.